TS22082/your_news/README.md

 # Your News

-A website that shows news from multiple sources and gives me a way to research the topic and view the original source.
+A web app that shows news from multiple sources and gives the viewer a way to research the topic and view the original source.

 # Motivation

-It takes to much time get well rounded news so I made a web app to show everyones news on one screen.
+It took to much time to go to each independent news outlet so I created a way to see the everyones news on one page.

 # Build Status